UV facts

 inch.
 Wavelengths of visible light range from about 400 to 700 nm.
 Ultraviolet

-wavelengths range from about 1 to 400 nm and are beyond the range of visible
+wavelengths range from 400nm to about 1nm and are beyond the range of visible

 light.